hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/sockbot.md

 * File Hash (SHA-256): 5793be5a524dce808bac8259fd484146aad71f691e0760185f009b8b54d5691e
 * Blog: https://www.symantec.com/connect/blogs/android-malware-google-play-adds-devices-botnet-and-performs-ddos-attacks

 This malware sample aims to perform web traffic boosting.
 It retrieves ad configuration from the malware developers server on device boot when network is available.
-The malware sample then aims to connect to an ad server to perform ad requests.
+The malware sample then aims to connect to an ad server to perform ad requests (an observed behavior, as the server was down).

 ## Signature
 ---